 Are there early assessment procedures?

-Yes, the Assessment Test is provisionally scheduled to take place at the CIT Cork School of Music 24th - 25th April 2020..
+Yes, the Assessment Test is provisionally scheduled to take place at the MTU Cork School of Music 16th - 17th April, 2021.

 Emma completed her degree in 2016.
 During her studies, she appeared in several stage productions including the Irish premiere of The Laramie Cycle, and Our Town.
 She also appeared as Mary Boyle in Juno and the Paycock, and in Room for Two.
 In film, Emma starred alongside Brian Gleeson in the Irish neo-Western drama Darkness on the Edge of Town which recently got distribution on America Netflix and iTunes.